Skip to main content

 Application Scenarios

-• Restrict management console access to corporate intranet IP addresses only
+• Restrict access to the management console only from company private IP addresses

-• Block known malicious IP addresses from accessing website resources.
+• Block known malicious IPs from accessing website resources

-• Implement access control for specific regions or network operators.
+• Access control for specific regions or network operators

-The access rate limiting feature effectively prevents high-frequency access behaviors such as malicious crawlers and DDoS attacks by restricting the number of requests from a single IP within a specific time period, ensuring stable website operation.
+The access frequency limiting feature effectively prevents high-frequency access behaviors such as malicious crawlers and DDoS attacks by restricting the total number of requests from a single IP to static hosting resources within a specific time period, ensuring the stable operation of the website.

 Configuration Steps